From 'Designing Women' To 'Hacks', Jean Smart's Career Is Still Going Strong

 HANNAH EINBINDER: (As Ava Daniels) So anyway, I'm bi.

-EINBINDER: (As Ava Daniels) Right, so the jokes?
-You didn't like any?
+EINBINDER: (As Ava Daniels) Great.
+So the jokes, you didn't like any?

 SMART: (As Deborah Vance) They're not jokes.
 I mean, like, are they, like, thought poems?
 I had a horrible nightmare that I got a voicemail.
 What?